 According to an old Finnish Lapland belief, the Northern Lights, also known as aurora borealis, are created when a fox runs across the fells while whipping its tail against the snow, sending sparks up into the night sky.
-Many a myth has arisen from this fascinating spectacle of lights.
-For example, there is a belief in Japan and China that seeing the aurora borealis improves one’s fertility.
+Here we offer 8 different ways to experience the fox fires for yourself.

-Northern lights floating
+Northern Lights floating

 Night in a glass igloo